marten-gierth/CGC_release-notes/README.md

-# Caveman hits Giraffe in a Car release notes
+Caveman hits Giraffe in a Car release notes
-Caveman hits Giraffe in a Car

 ## v.0.1.1
 New abilities, a live scoreboard, balancing adjustments, and several bug fixes.